-1. Our “Rhino-Rod” That Fuses the Pool Shell and Patio Together
+1. Our “Rhino-Rod” That Fuses the Fiberglass Pool Shell and Patio Together

-2. Plumbing Straps That Secure Plumbing To Pool Shell
+2. Plumbing Straps That Secure Plumbing to the Pool Shell

 One of the major causes of pool plumbing leaks is movement.
 When pipes shift, this sets in motion a chain reaction that puts undue stress on the pipe, plumbing connections, and the components of the pool the plumbing is attached to such as return jets, skimmers, drains, etc. In Rhino-Roc Construction, we secure the plumbing by fastening the pipes to the pool shell using a strap system that ensures there is no stress placed on any component of the plumbing system.